AjjMC/ajjgui/README.md

 ### Scrollbutton

 The *scrollbutton* is a widget that cycles one or more lists of *static* widgets (see notes) across respective GUI slot lists when clicked.
 This allows for additional space in the GUI.
 Each widget list is specified in the ``ajjgui.Widgets`` list.
 Within each widget list, widgets are added in the order they appear in.
 The slot list associated with each widget list is specified in the ``ajjgui.Slots`` list.
 Within each slot list, slots are added in the order they are occupied by the respective widget list.
-The *scrollbutton* also contains all the functionalities of the *switch*.
+The *scrollbutton* also contains the entire functionality of the *switch*.

 #### Usage